 Hamlet is a somewhat small city located in the state of North Carolina.
 With a population of 6,454 people and two constituent neighborhoods, Hamlet is the 119th largest community in North Carolina.

-Unlike some cities, Hamlet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hamlet are a mix of both white- and blue-collar jobs.
-Overall, Hamlet is a city of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Hamlet who work in office and administrative support (20.26%), sales jobs (10.94%), and healthcare (6.40%).
+Hamlet is a blue-collar town, with 37.40% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Hamlet is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Hamlet who work in office and administrative support (18.44%), sales jobs (10.61%), and food service (7.65%).

-The rate of college-level education in Hamlet is quite a bit lower than the national average among all cities of 21.84%: just 12.06% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Hamlet with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.30% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in Hamlet in 2010 was $17,273, which is lower middle income relative to North Carolina, and low income relative to the rest of the US.
-This equates to an annual income of $69,092 for a family of four.
+The per capita income in Hamlet in 2010 was $16,289, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,156 for a family of four.
 However, Hamlet contains both very wealthy and poor people as well.

 The most common language spoken in Hamlet is English.
 Other important languages spoken here include Spanish and French.